 1. Use Action Verbs

-When writing the work experience, always begin your bullet point details with an action verb.
+When writing the work experience, always begin your bullet point details with strong resume words.
 A powerful action verb places you as an initiator of action, which leaves a positive impression on the reader.
 Rather than beginning a description with a passive-sounding description such as “Worked on creative projects to teach children,” it is better to start off using an action verb such as “Designed and implemented a creative arts curriculum for elementary school children.”

 Try to avoid starting off descriptions with “Responsible for” and instead, use action verbs such as “managed,” “implemented,” or “developed.”